 To love with all one’s soul and leave the rest to fate was the simple rule she heeded.
 ‘Vot zapomni [now remember],’ she would say in conspiratorial tones as she drew my attention to this or that loved thing.

 But Nabokov is also intensely philosophical.
 He wonders if that which he immortalized in fiction is truer than life.
-This autobiography, especially his skepticism of memory, differs from those like Graham Green who accept childhood, though only memory, as real.
+This autobiography, especially his scepticism of memory, differs from those like Graham Green who accept childhood, though only memory, as real.

 Imagination is the connecting bridge.
 But even imagination cannot penetrate the eternity of darkness.

-There is a steely x, thundercloud z, and huckleberry k… I see q as browner than k.”
+There is a steely x, thundercloud z, and huckleberry k… I see q as browner than k.
 I experience synaesthesia but with numbers, five is spring green, eight is a berry color.

-Read more about memory and how it configures our present in Penelope Lively’s memoir.
+Read more about memory and how it configures our present in novelist Penelope Lively’s memoir.
 Or on the impossible attainability of things past in Deep, Aching Longing for the Impossible or the talismans of memory in The Precious Things We Keep Nearby.